uhcl-capstone-spring-2019/BI/README.md

 # BI
-Business Layer interacts between The UI and The DB Layer.
+Business Layer interacts between the UI and DB Layer.